Skip to content

-Tokemon vs Manual Tracking: Why Spreadsheets Don't Work for Claude Usage
+Tokemon vs Manual Tracking: Spreadsheets vs Real-Time

 Richard Parr·

-If you are tracking your Claude API usage in a spreadsheet — or worse, checking the billing page manually every few hours — you are not alone.
+If you are tracking your Claude usage in a spreadsheet — or worse, checking the billing page manually every few hours — you are not alone.
 Most developers start this way.
 But manual tracking breaks down fast once you are using Claude Code daily.
 Here is why, and when it actually makes sense to keep things simple.

 How Manual Tracking Usually Works